Biology Bricks logo

 Here is a YouTube video from Sci-ology on the Eukaryotic Cell:

-Interesting fact: the human genome shares 50% genetic information with a banana.
+The human genome shares 50% genetic information with a banana.
 It is mainly the proteins, rather than the DNA though.
+And we share almost 97% of our genome with chimpanzees.

 How Eukaryotes Reproduce